codingColinMcM/Note-Taker-Express/README.md

 The application is organized into several files and folders:

+* The controllers folder contains all of the routing logic.
+This demonstrates good practice by preventing server.js from being cluttered.

 * The db folder contains a JSON file that stores information about the notes that the user wants to save, including the title and body of the note.

 * The helpers folder contains a uuid.js file that exports a function to generate a unique ID for each note.
 This helper function is used in server.js to assign a unique ID to each note.